sammykenny2/RAG_LLM_CVE/README.md

 ## Overview

 This project implements a Retrieval-Augmented Generation (RAG) model designed to validate the use of Common Vulnerabilities and Exposures (CVEs) in security reports.
-The system leverages advanced natural language processing techniques to ensure that CVEs are accurately referenced and used in context within threat intelligence reports.
+The system leverages Metas' Llama3 to ensure that CVEs are accurately referenced and used in context within threat intelligence reports.

 ## Features